 Permits are valid for 24 months (two years) from the date they are issued.
-Expiring permits may be re-issued within six months of their expiry date.
 Conditions and fees apply.

 Can I do the work myself or do I need a contractor?

 Permits are valid regardless of who is completing the work so long as the project details are consistent.
 You may need to work with a third party where technical reports or drawings are required.
 You may also identify an agent on your application who can manage the file on your behalf.
 You will find further details on agent authorizations in the application form.